Duration

 This two-year postgraduate programme provides a strong background in the theoretical, methodological and practical applications of health psychology.

-The programme will equip you with a sound knowledge base and high-quality research skills needed to design and carry out effective health psychology research and interventions in healthcare settings.
+The programme will equip you with a sound knowledge base and the high-quality research skills needed to design and carry out effective health psychology research and interventions in healthcare settings.

 You will be able to evaluate the effectiveness of intervention programmes and be able to use sophisticated methodological approaches in the health area.